deislabs/image-layer-provenance/README.md

                   "Json": true|false, whether the instruction was written in JSON form, "Original": "The original instruction in source, such as 'FROM docker.io/library/postgres:14-bullseye'", "StartLine": 30,
-                  // original source line number that starts this command "EndLine": 30,
+                  // * Original source line number that starts this command "EndLine": 30,
-                  // the original source line number that ends this command "Flags": [],
+                  // * The original source line number that ends this command "Flags": [],
-                  // Any flags such as `--from=...` for multistage `COPY` commands.
+                  // * Any flags such as `--from=...` for multistage `COPY` commands.
                   "Value": [
-                  // The command's value args, e.g. for the FROM command: 'registry/repository:digest'.
+                  // * The command's value args, e.g. for the FROM command: 'registry/repository:digest'.
                     "docker.io/library/postgres:14-bullseye"
                   ]
                 }
               }
             ],
-            "BaseImage": "null if not from a base image, else 'registry.io/base-image@digest'", "AttributedEntity": {
+            "AttributedEntity": {
             // AttributedEntity is a free-schema JSON-object for
             // maintainers to include attribution